chrs1885/Capable/.github/CONTRIBUTING.md

 5. Extend the example projects for all platforms to showcase your feature.
 6. Make sure your code lints.
 Please run the `Scripts/setup.sh` from the project's root to install the required tools.
 7. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
-Feel free to contact the maintainers if that's a concern.

 ## Report bugs
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/chrs1885/Capable/issues/new?template=BUG_REPORT.md) and fill out the provided template.
 It's that easy!